BigMurph619/Emerald-Murphmon/readme.md

 17. You may use the lotto once in hopes of a PP UP

 18. Trainer Hill is banned.

+19. You must defeat Steven after the E4 to beat Murphmon.
+Goodluck Challenger.

 # Credits/Useful Links
  - [iateyourpie](https://www.twitch.tv/iateyourpie) Inspired by Super Kaizo IronMON